quicwg/multipath/draft-ietf-quic-multipath.md

 to the "Closed" state to ensure a graceful termination of the path.

-When a path reaches the "Closed" state, the endhost releases all the path's associated resources.
+When a path reaches the "Closed" state, the endhost releases all the path's associated resources, including the associated Connection IDs.
+Endpoints SHOULD send RETIRE_CONNECTION_ID frames for releasing the associated Connection IDs following {{QUIC-TRANSPORT}}.
+Considering endpoints SHOULD NOT send packets on the current path of "Closed" state, endpoints can send RETIRE_CONNECTION_ID frames on other available paths.
 Consequently, the endhost is not able to send nor receive packets on this path anymore.

 # Congestion Control